-Through core courses in Biblical studies, history, theology and ethics and an in-depth study of issues in and approaches to chaplaincy, students will achieve formation and integration in three areas:
+Through core courses in Biblical studies, history, theology and ethics and an in-depth study of issues in and approaches to chaplaincy, students will:

-- articulate the Scriptural and theological foundations of ministry and how they inform the theory and practice of pastoral care and chaplaincy
+- articulate the scriptural, theological, ethical, historical, and pastoral foundations of ministry and how they inform the theory and practice of pastoral care and chaplaincy

 - integrate relevant perspectives from the social sciences

-- become familiar with a range of pastoral practices and strategies, including significant resources of the Christian tradition, and demonstrate facility with them in the practice of ministry
+- use appropriately a range of practices and strategies, including significant resources of the Christian tradition in the practice of ministry